Thai Yellow Curry

 is easy to make at home in only 20 minutes!
-This recipe is made with chicken, but extra veggies can be swapped in for a vegetarian curry.
-The sauce is so delicious, you’ll feel like you’re eating at your favorite Thai restaurant!
+This recipe is made with chicken, but extra vegetables can be swapped in for a vegetarian curry.
+The authentic Thai curry sauce is so delicious, you’ll feel like you’re eating at your favorite Thai restaurant!

 Are you constantly dreaming that Thai food takeout will magically appear in your kitchen for dinner?
 No, just me?
 Either way, this recipe for Thai Yellow Curry will give you that delicious, straight-from-your-favorite-Thai-restaurant taste without ever leaving your kitchen!
 The best news is, it’s made in just 20 minutes!

 For a few years now, I’ve been working on perfecting my favorite Thai recipes at home.
 I successfully created amazing versions of my favorite noodle dishes, Spicy Vegetable Pad Thai and Drunken Noodles.
 Now it was time to recreate my favorite curry dish!